Gunkholing

 Gunkholing is a boating term referring to a type of cruising in shallow or shoal water, meandering from place to place, spending the nights in coves.
 The term refers to the gunk, or mud, typical of the creeks, coves, marshes, sloughs, and rivers that are referred to as gunkholes.
 While not necessary, gunkholers typically seek out the serenity of isolated anchorages over the crowds of marinas and popular bays, and a minimal draft is preferred, since gunkholers tend to go as far up and into the gunkholes as possible, seeking ever more inaccessible destinations.

 Not all boating locales make for good gunkholing.
-The many inlets, bays, and rivers in places like the San Juan Islands (an archipelago in the Pacific Northwest of the United States between the U.S. state of Washington and Vancouver Island, British Columbia, Canada) and the Inside Passage, (a route that extends from southeastern Alaska in the United States, through western British Columbia in Canada, to northwestern Washington state in the United States) can make for ideal gunkholes, as opposed to the relatively inaccessible coastlines of Southern California and Baja.
-Other locales well-suited to gunkholing include the Intracoastal Waterway, the Sacramento–San Joaquin River Delta, the New York State Canal System, the Chesapeake Bay, the Great Lakes and the many canals and rivers of Ontario.
+The many inlets, bays, and rivers in places like the San Juan Islands (an archipelago in the Pacific Northwest of the United States between the U.S. state of Washington and Vancouver Island, British Columbia, Canada) and the Inside Passage, (a route that extends from southeastern Alaska in the United States, through western British Columbia in Canada, to northwestern Washington state in the States) can make for ideal gunkholes, as opposed to the relatively inaccessible coastlines of Southern California and Baja.
+Other locales well-suited to gunkholing include the Intracoastal Waterway, the Sacramento–San Joaquin River Delta, the New York State Canal System, the Chesapeake Bay, the Great Lakes and the many canals and rivers in Ontario.